operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 kubectl delete -f config/samples/demo_v1alpha1_nginx.yaml
 ```

-Make sure all the resources have been deleted before undeploying the controller, as the controller maintains finalizers on the custom resources.
-Otherwise you may end up stuck with some custom resource objects that cannot be deleted.
+**Note:** Make sure the above custom resource has been deleted before proceeding to
+run `make undeploy`, as helm-operator's controller adds finalizers to the custom resources.
+Otherwise your cluster may have dangling custom resource objects that cannot be deleted.

 ```sh
 make undeploy